Teradata/jupyter-demos/README.md

 [Python Version](./UseCases/Retail_Journey/Customer_Retail_Journey.ipynb)

 #### Customer Segmentation with K-means Clustering and Data Preparation Pipelines
-Leverage native Vantage processing for efficient and highly scalable data preparation, model training, and evaluation workflows.<br>
+Leverage native Teradata processing for efficient and highly scalable data preparation, model training, and evaluation workflows.<br>
 [Python Version](./UseCases/K-Means_Clustering_and_ML_model/K-Means_Clustering_and_ML_model_Python.ipynb)

 #### Data Analyst AI Agent with LangChain and Google Gemini
 Create a text-to-SQL autonomous agent that will enable the retrieval of answers and insights from a database.<br>
 [Python Version](./UseCases/Data_Analyst_AI_Agent_Gemini/Data_Analyst_AI_Agent_Gemini.ipynb)

-#### DataRobotPredict Function in Vantage
+#### DataRobotPredict Function in Teradata
-Use this function to load a pre-built DataRobot Model into Vantage and then use it to score a dataset in the database.<br>
+Use this function to load a pre-built DataRobot Model into Teradata and then use it to score a dataset in the database.<br>
 [Python Version](./Recipes/ClearScape_Functions/DataRobotPredict.ipynb)

-#### DecisionForest and TDDecisionForestPredict Functions in Vantage
+#### DecisionForest and TDDecisionForestPredict Functions in Teradata
 Create predictive models based on the algorithm for decision tree training and prediction.
 Then use those models to analyze the input data and make predictions.<br>
 [Python Version](./Recipes/ClearScape_Functions/DecisionForestandTDDecisionForestPredict.ipynb)

 #### Deploy a Hyper-Segmented Model Scikit Learn Pipeline
-Deploy a hyper-segmented model created using the Python Scikit-Learn module and then load and run it in Vantage.<br>
+Deploy a hyper-segmented model created using the Python Scikit-Learn module and then load and run it in Teradata.<br>
 [Python Version](./Recipes/HyperSegmented_Model_Pipelines/Deploy_HyperSegmented_Model_Pipeline.ipynb)

-#### DFFT and IDFFT Functions in Vantage
+#### DFFT and IDFFT Functions in Teradata
 This is an example of how to use DFFT() when convolving two series with digital signal processing.<br>
 [Python Version](./Recipes/ClearScape_Functions/DFFT_IDFFT.ipynb)

-#### DFFT2 and IDFFT2 Functions in Vantage
+#### DFFT2 and IDFFT2 Functions in Teradata
 Compute the two-dimension fourier transform using the input matrix with real numbers only for a matrix.<br>
 [Python Version](./Recipes/ClearScape_Functions/DFFT2_IDFFT2.ipynb)

-#### DFFT2Conv Function in Vantage
+#### DFFT2Conv Function in Teradata
 Load time series data and then convert it into a TDMatrix.
 Then compute the two-dimension fourier transform with only real numbers.
 Then convert the output to polar data in Radian format.<br>
 [Python Version](./Recipes/ClearScape_Functions/DFFT2Conv.ipynb)

-#### DFFTConv Function in Vantage
+#### DFFTConv Function in Teradata
 Load time series data and then convert it into a TDSeries.
 Then compute the Fourier Transform Coefficients and convert to polar data in Radian format.<br>
 [Python Version](./Recipes/ClearScape_Functions/DFFTConv.ipynb)

-#### DickeyFuller Function in Vantage
+#### DickeyFuller Function in Teradata
 Test data in a Time Series to determine if it is stationary or non-stationary.<br>
 [Python Version](./Recipes/ClearScape_Functions/DickeyFuller.ipynb)

-#### DTW Function in Vantage
+#### DTW Function in Teradata
 Measure the similarity between two time series.<br>
 [Python Version](./Recipes/ClearScape_Functions/DTW.ipynb)

-#### DurbinWatson Function in Vantage
+#### DurbinWatson Function in Teradata
 Determine if there is evidence of serial correlation between residuals in a residual series.<br>
 [Python Version](./Recipes/ClearScape_Functions/DurbinWatson.ipynb)